exoxegroup/biolearn/docs/STATUS.md

 - Video conferencing with Jitsi
 - Presence tracking and real-time chat

+**[COMPLETED] Bug Fix: Teacher Chat Loading Issue**
+- **Issue Identified**: The Chat component in MainSessionView and TeacherGroupMonitorView was missing the required `classId` prop, causing infinite loading spinners for teachers in main classroom chat.
+- **Resolution**: Updated MainSessionView.tsx and TeacherGroupMonitorView.tsx to properly pass `classId` and `groupId` props to the Chat component.
+- **Status**: Fixed and tested successfully.

 Presently performing end to end functionalities to ensure smooth operation and address any issues that may arise.

 Once done, we move to Phase 7.